 Finally, a victory for May babies!
 People born in May have the lowest disease risk overall, and are particularly resilient when it comes to battling off respiratory illnesses, according to an analysis of 1.75 million medical records.
 Perhaps that’s where all their optimism comes from.

 What people with May birthdays really have going for them is their unpredictability.
 When researchers from Oxford University looked at records from UK’s Office of National Statistics, they were able to link a popular profession to each birth month.
-While certain birthdays increased the chances of becoming everything from a pilot to a dentist, individuals born in May maintained an even spread of professions.
+But although certain birth months increased the chances of becoming everything from a pilot to a dentist, individuals born in May maintained an even spread of professions.

 One way to spin this is that May babies are boring and generic.
-But we prefer to think of them as exciting and unpredictable—the sort of babies you can’t put in a box.
-Even if, at birth, they’d fit in one.
+But we prefer to think of them as exciting and unpredictable — the sort of babies you can’t put in a box.
+Even if, at birth, they’d fit into one.